 As he began photographing the officers and asking questions about their activities, the cops assaulted and arrested him.
 He was charged with spitting in a cop’s face — a felony crime.

 However, two witness videos of the incident surfaced and neither of them showed that Buehler spit in Officer Patrick Oborski’s face.
 A grand jury was finally convened in March 2013 and concluded there was not enough evidence to indict Buehler on any of the crimes he was charged with.

-Since the PSP was launched, the movement has grown, with local chapters popping up in other cities and states across the United States, including Texas’ Tarrant County chapter, which the three cop watchers arrested in Arlington were affiliated with.
+Since the Peaceful Streets was launched, the movement has grown, with local chapters popping up in other cities and states across the United States, including Texas’s Tarrant County chapter, which the three cop watchers arrested in Arlington were affiliated with.